Audrey-Hermans/blog/en/index.md

 Welcome!

 This site is for those who see the world differently.
-For those who feel deeply, think sideways, and trip over norms like loose rugs.
+For those who feel deeply, think sideways, and trip over norms like they would over loose rugs.
 For those who’ve never quite understood what “living normally” is supposed to mean —
 yet still, bravely, keep trying to dance their way through life, rather than just think it through.